d3040/the_beavers_hut/_sources/index.rst

   - Most people aren't good at handling constant negative feedback.
 And **learning to code is one brutal error message after another**.
 People get frustrated.
   - How Not to Get Frustrated: The key, again, is practice.

-|

-  Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.

-  -- Eric Raymond, Developer, Computer Scientist, and Author.

-|

 * People think software development is about typing code into a computer.
 But it's really about learning.
 * Get comfortable with ambiguity and you will go far.